zulip/zulip/docs/life-of-a-request.md

 [tornado-django]: architecture-overview.html?highlight=tornado#tornado-and-django

-All our connected clients hold open long-polling connections so that they can recieve events (messages, presence notifications, and so on) in real-time.
+All our connected clients hold open long-polling connections so that they can receive events (messages, presence notifications, and so on) in real-time.
 Events are served by Zulip's `tornado` application.

 Nearly every other kind of request is served by the `zerver` Django